barefootcoder/perrin-bday-campaign/README.md

 experience has taught them how more such things function).
 The truly ancient proteans are called the eremain, and they can even take on non-solid forms, such as fire, wind, or clouds.
-The eremain are worshipped by some members of other species as powerful nature spirits, but to you and your fellow durlans, they are just wise people who offer advice, wisdom, and, sometimes, a mission.
+The eremain are worshipped by some members of other species as powerful nature spirits, but to you and your fellow durlans, they are just wise people who offer advice, wisdom, and, sometimes ... a mission.

 Your job, along with your fellow party members, is to go on missions assigned to you by the morphs, or occasionally by the eremain.
 The proteans are reclusive, but they try to stamp out evil where